valeoai/blog/_posts/2020-07-07-test-advent-post.md

 ![]({{ site.baseurl }}/images/advent/advent_approach.jpg "Figure 2: Approach overview.
 First, direct entropy minimization decreases the entropy of the target $P\_{x\_t}$, which is equivalent to minimizing the sum of weighted self-information maps $I\_{x\_t}$​​.
 In the second approach, we use adversarial training to enforce the consistency in $P\_{x}$ across domains.
 Red arrows are used for target domain, blue arrows for source.")

+## Direct entropy minimization

+On the source domain we train our model, denoted as $F$, as usual using a supervised loss.
+For the target domain, we do not have annotations and we can no longer use the segmentation loss to train $F$.
+We notice that models trained only on source domain tend to produce over-confident predictions on source-like images and under-confident predictions on target-like ones.
+Motivated by this observation, we propose a supervision signal that could leverage visual information from the target samples, in spite of the lack of annotations.
+The objective is to constrain $F$ to produce high-confident predictions on target samples similarly to source samples.
+To this effect, we introduce the entropy loss $\mathcal{L}\_{ent}$ₜ​ to maximize directly the prediction confidence in the target domain.
+Here we consider the Shannon Entropy ([Shannon](http://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf)).
+During training, we jointly optimize the supervised segmentation loss $\mathcal{L}\_{se}$ on source samples and the unsupervised entropy loss $\mathcal{L}\_{ent}$ₜ​​ on target samples.

 ## References